Why do hockey players leave their stick on the ice

 Dropped Hockey Stick

 Ice hockey players often abandon their sticks on the ice when they mistakenly drop them.
-This is not because they can’t go pick it up, rather it is because of what might happen if they do.
+This is not because they can’t go pick it up; rather, it is because of what might happen if they do.

-Ice hockey teams are competitive and every player on a team has a function he plays to ensure his team scores and defends against opponent goals.
+Ice hockey teams are competitive, and every player on a team has a function he plays to ensure his team scores and defends against opponent goals.
 Pro players often look for situations when a player is out of position to score a goal.

-These instances are also more common at professional levels such as the NHL where the game is tightly structured.
+These instances are also more common at professional levels, such as the NHL, where the game is tightly structured.
 But if the puck is at a distance not too far from a player’s position (not more than 4 strides) and his team is on the attack, he could retrieve it and get back in position.

 Scenario

 Imagine a defenseman whose stick slips off his hand while he is going for a breakout play.
-Do you think leaving the puck to get a hockey stick would be a better strategy than covering the puck till a teammate can come to collect it?
+Do you think leaving the puck to get a hockey stick would be a better strategy than covering the puck until a teammate can come to collect it?

 Leaving the puck to get the stick can allow an opponent to take possession of the puck.
-It also makes it easier to score a goal if a defence is out of position, creating an opening.
+It also makes it easier to score a goal if a defense is out of position, creating an opening.
 This is why you will most likely see players chasing after a forward even when they drop their stick.

 Conclusion

-Read more on: Why Hockey Players Tape Their Stick?
+Read more on, Why Hockey Players Tape Their Stick?
 How To Tape Yours

 Similar Posts